Check out our Essential Courses for great value training

 Hoarding Disorder and Severe Domestic Squalor is on the increase with an estimated 600,000 Australians affected.
 But how do you work with and support someone living in clutter?
 Like the proverbial iceberg, it’s not what you can see on top of the water but rather, what’s underneath.

 Quality provision of OOHC starts with quality foster care placements for children, and these start with quality carer assessments.
 Making good, evidenced based decisions about carer applicants' suitability means fewer placement breakdowns for children who have already experienced enough trauma in their lives.
-Successful completion of this course leads to registration to use Step by Step (evidence informed competency based) assessment tools for foster care, relative/kinship care, carer review and Guardianship.
-This is a two part course.
+This distance education course is the prerequisite to enrol in the 3-day Step by Step course for carer assessors, which runs every 8 weeks.

 Guardianship Application Documentation